center-for-threat-informed-defense/summiting-the-pyramid/docs/levels/index.rst

     ephemeral

 **Columns: Sensor Robustness Categories**
-There are also three columns which describe sensor data based on their visibility into the OS.
+There are currently three columns which describe sensor data based on their visibility into the OS.

 .. toctree::
     :maxdepth: 1